jo0707/text-explode/README.md

     Make your text "explode" with CSS transform!
 Built with Vite, Vue 3, DaisyUI, and Typescript.
 </p>

-<sub>Yes, the code is still a mess and the computer opponent only uses the Math.random() function</sub>

 ## Frameworks
   * [Vite](https://vitejs.dev/)